The Vagus Nerve: How the Body Recovers From Stress

 Inflammation and Immunity

-To improve vagal tone is to strengthen the capacity to respond rather than react—
+To improve vagal tone is to strengthen the capacity to respond rather than react, a physiological foundation for returning to yourself sooner.

 Practices That Support Regulation